kswope/book-learnin/README.md

 tests nudges me in the direction of code that can be tested without associations.

-_I'm not sure about this advice, what if you have lots of foreign key constraints_
+_I'm not sure about this advice, what if you have lots of foreign key constraints, or a few models that are closely tied together_